Z323323/Number-theory-interlude-1/README.md

   $x^{20} \equiv 1 \mod 21$

   do NOT map the solutions of the first two congruences.
 Indeed there are $4$ solutions to this last congruence where $2$ of them are obviously $1$ and $-1$.
-While the solutions of the CRT are are $12$.<br>
+While the solutions of the system using the CRT are are $12$.<br>

   To conclude, there exist some numbers called the 'Carmichael numbers' like $561$ where every $x$ which is coprime with $n$ ($n$ is a Carmichael number) produce $1$ being elevated at $p - 1$, hence they always? fool the test.
 The question mark is because every coprime number fools the test, but every non-coprime doesn't.
 But even without considering Carmichael numbers we can't be $~100%$ sure that our $n$ will be prime using this test.